infobip/infobip-rtc-ios/README.md

 let conference = InfobipRTC.joinConference(conferenceRequest)
 ```

-As you can see, the method returns an instance of [`Conference`](https://github.com/infobip/infobip-rtc-ios/wiki/Conference) as a result.
+As you can see, the [`joinConference`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC#joinConference) method
+returns an instance of [`Conference`](https://github.com/infobip/infobip-rtc-ios/wiki/Conference) as a result.
+With it,
-With it, you can track the status of your conference call, do some actions (mute, unmute, leave...) and respond to events.
+you can track the status of your conference call and respond to events, such as:
-You should set up the `ConferenceDelegate`, which is passed as the third param in this method, so that you can perform some actions when a subscriber joined or left the conference, when some error occurs, etc.

-Here is an example of how to set up the `ConferenceDelegate`.
+* another user joined the conference
+* user left the conference
+* user muted/unmuted

+The `ConferenceDelegate`, passed as the third parameter, is used for receiving events from the SDK, and can be set up
+using the following code:

 ```
 class RTCConferenceDelegate: ConferenceDelegate {